 SEC.
-14.1.5.
+14.1.5 14.1.6.
 ALTERNATE PROVISIONS.

-(a) If the City Attorney certifies to the Mayor and the Board of Supervisors that a court of competent jurisdiction in a lawsuit brought by or on behalf of a Covered Employer has struck down the provisions of Section 14.1(b)(7)(B), or permanently enjoined their enforcement, then the following provisions shall become operative on the first day of the next calendar quarter following the City Attorney's certification:
+(a) If the City Attorney certifies to the Mayor and the Board of Supervisors that a court of competent jurisdiction in a lawsuit brought by or on behalf of a Covered Employer has struck down the provisions of Section 14.1.5, or permanently enjoined their enforcement, then the following provisions shall become operative on the first day of the next calendar quarter following the City Attorney's certification.

-"Health care expenditure" shall only include an amount irrevocably paid by a covered employer to a covered employee or to a third party on behalf of a covered employee.
+Notwithstanding any other provision of this Chapter, "health care expenditure" shall only include an amount irrevocably paid by a covered employer to a covered employee or to a third party on behalf of a covered employee.
 An amount that is retained by the employer or that may be recovered by or returned to the employer shall not constitute a "health care expenditure."
 An amount paid to a third party for the purpose of reimbursing a covered employee for expenses incurred in the purchase of health care services shall not constitute a "health care expenditure" unless any unused funds carry over from quarter to quarter and from year to year and remain available to the covered employee, even after the covered employee's separation from employment.